grantjenks/python-sortedcontainers/docs/implementation.rst

 Implementation Details
 ======================

-The :doc:`SortedContainers<index>` internal implementation is based on a couple observations.
+The :doc:`Sorted Containers<index>` internal implementation is based on a couple observations.
 The first is that Python lists are fast, *really fast*.
 They have great characteristics for memory management and random access.
 The second is that bisect.insort is fast.
 This is somewhat counter-intuitive since it